GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-common.md

 The issue tracker system integration can be limited to specific branches by setting `plugin.@PLUGIN@.branch`.
-The branches may be configured using explicit branch names, ref patterns, or regular expressions.
-Multiple branches may be specified.
+The branches may be configured using an explicit branch name or a regular expression that matches multiple branch names.
+Multiple branch settings may be specified.
+The default configuration (above example) is to not set any branches which mean all branches are enabled.

 E.g. to limit the issue tracker system integration to the `master` branch and all stable branches the following could be configured: